But soon a tempestuous wind, called the north-easter, struck down from the land

 July can give us hot sunny days and warm winds.
 But in winter we can have a period of storms.
 So often during such times the cold, wind and rain, sleet or snow get people moaning about the terrible weather.
 The warm sunny days of summer are soon forgotten!

 The Gospels tell us of a severe storm on the Sea of Galilee when Jesus was in a boat with his disciples.
 The disciples, most of them fishermen, thought they were going to drown until Jesus rose and 'rebuked' the wind and the waves and there was a great calm.
 That is a wonderful picture for us in our storms of life.
 Ask Jesus to help, share your burden with him and look for guidance and comfort in the Bible, the Word of God.
-He care for you and he loves you.
+He cares for you and he loves you.

 Dear Lord, help me to commit my way to you when I feel bruised by the storms in my life.
 Amen.